fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 the size of the message that can be encrypted using RSA is limited by the size of `n`.
 With encoding function (e.g. [RSA-OAEP](https://tools.ietf.org/html/rfc8017#page-18)) we cannot even use all the bits.

 an academic example of RSA encryption.
 From the previous example, we have public key (253, 3) and private key (253, 147).
+Lets encrypt a message `m` = 85.

 ### RSA-OAEP